The story of how Benjamin "Bugsy" Siegel started Las Vegas.

 The hotel opens on Christmas, and is a failure.
 The night is severely stormy, water leaks in through the light fixtures, some of the more famous guests haven't shown up and the power goes out.
 Ben announces to the crowd that the hotel will be closed for an indeterminate period until it can be reopened.

 Meyer orders Bugsy to fly back to LA.
 Before he leaves, he talks to Meyer on the phone, asking Meyer to protect Virginia no matter what happens.
 He also tells Meyer never to sell his shares in the hotel because the place will one day pay off.
 Virginia returns before he leaves and gives him back some of the money she skimmed.
 He refuses to take the money but forgives her.
 He returns home, and is assassinated in his own living room by snipers.
 The mob takes over the Flamingo and tells Virginia that Bugsy is dead.
 Title cards before the final credits state that Virginia returned the money she skimmed to Meyer and committed suicide while living Austria.
-However, Bugsy's investment generated billions of dollars of revenue, and Las Vegas grew into a massive city.
+However, Bugsy's investment generated billions of dollars of revenue, and Las Vegas grew into a massive entertainment capital.